apostrophecms/uploadfs/README.md

       // I recommend creating your buckets in a region with
       // read-after-write consistency (not us-standard)
       region: 'us-west-2',
-      // Required if you use imageSizes and copyImageIn
+      // Required if you use copyImageIn
       tempPath: __dirname + '/temp',
       imageSizes: [
         {